_InterlockedExchangePointer Intrinsic Functions

 The latest version of this topic can be found at _InterlockedExchangePointer Intrinsic Functions.

 Perform an atomic exchange operation, which copies the address passed in as the second argument to the first and returns the original address of the first.

-Use _InterlockedExchangePointer_acq if you need acquire semantics, such as at the beginning of a critical section.
+_rel suffixes if you need acquire and release semantics, such as at the beginning and end of a critical section.
+The intrinsic with an

 These routines are only available as intrinsics.